NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/FirmwareContinuousIntegration.rst

 .. note::

-    The AWS implementation of Bifravst provides resources to continuously test the firmware using real hardware.
+    The AWS implementation of the Asset Tracker Example provides resources to continuously test the firmware using real hardware.

 Overview
 ********

-Every commit to the `firmware <https://github.com/bifravst/firmware>`_ repo will trigger a CI run.
+Every commit to the `firmware <https://github.com/NordicSemiconductor/firmware>`_ repo will trigger a CI run.
 The CI run will